onevcat/Kingfisher/README.md

 ### Developments and Tests

 Any contributing and pull requests are warmly welcome.
 However, before you plan to implement some features or try to fix an uncertain issue, it is recommended to open a discussion first.
-It would be appreciated if your pull requests could build and with all tests green. :)
+It would be appreciated if your pull requests could build with all tests green. :)

 ### About the logo